RobertOpitz/shinyRrisk/README.md

 # Download

 The following describes how to download the software directly from this github page, or from the command line.
+Choose one of the options below to download shinyRrisk.

 ## Download directly from this github page